SC200 audio amplifier complete project, 200W audio amplifier

 While a very low output offset voltage gives slight benefits when driving normal speakers, it's absolutely critical when driving a 100V line transformer (for professional PA applications) or electrostatic speaker (which will typically have an internal transformer).

-That's because the DC resistance of the primary winding will be much lower than that of a loudspeaker's voice coil, so a lot of DC current can flow with an output offset voltage of just a few millivolts.
+That's because the DC resistance of the primary winding will be much lower than that of a loudspeaker's voice coil, so a lot of DC current can flow with an output offset voltage of

 The other requirement for driving a transformer is to have protection diodes on the amplifier output to clamp inductive voltage spikes which occur when the amplifier is driven into clipping (overload).